 “Once you have identified the PICO, you have managed to understand the bulk of the study in a very short time.”

-Regardless of which profession the research is focused on, methodology applies to all randomized controlled trials (RCTs), Balachandran explained.
+Regardless of which profession the research is focused on, methodology applies to all randomized-controlled trials (RCTs), Balachandran added.
 Some of these factors are:

 1. Did the participants have an equal chance of falling in either of the groups ( were they randomized)?